GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Interface-Definition-Viewpoint.md

 A block definition diagram (BDD) featuring Physical Interface blocks with ports, flow properties, and tagged values.
 Compatibility between Physical Interface blocks is expressed by associations and association blocks.
 Physical Interface blocks may be specialisations of others (use of Generalisation).
 Note: When ports are used these shall be proxy ports and be typed by interface blocks.

-A tabular format listing Physical Interface blocks, their ports, tagged values and flow properties.
+A tabular format listing Physical Interface blocks, their ports, and flow properties.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint: